 A kindly, gentle man despite his size, Uncle Alden Bentley’s only real fault seemed to be that he was terribly clumsy.
-As a young minister, he was paying a pastoral call one day on a woman in Dillon, South Carolina, when he inadvertently sat on her Chihuahua, Twinkie, and killed it.
+As a young minister, he was paying a pastoral call one day on a woman in Dillon, South Carolina, when he inadvertently sat on her Chihauhua, Twinkie, and killed it.
 As the lady searched and called for her dog throughout the house, Uncle Alden felt underneath his hip and, realizing what he had done, panicked and slipped the dead dog into his coat pocket.
 Although he was devastated, he could not bring himself to tell the woman what had happened.

 Five years later, he returned to the same home for an overnight visit and resolved to unburden himself by finally telling the woman exactly what had happened to Twinkie.
-She had just had the guest room redone and had hung brand-new curtains.
-To make Uncle feel welcome, she had placed on the bedside table a large pitcher of ice water and a glass, as well as a pen and bottle of ink so he could work on his sermon before retiring.
+She had just had the guest room repapered and had hung brand-new curtains.
+To make Uncle feel welcome, she had placed on the bedside table a large pitcher of ice water and a glass, as well as a pen and bottle of ink so that he could work on his sermon before retiring.

 Uncle liked to sleep with the window open and got up in the night to open it.
 As he did, he knocked over what he assumed to be a full glass of water.
 Then, groping along the walls in an unsuccessful search for the light switch, he retraced his steps several times before raising the window and settling back on the bed for the night.

-In a shaken state of mind and knowing he must face his hostess, Uncle dressed hurriedly and started down the stairs outside the guest room.
+In a shaken state of mind and knowing that he had to face his hostess, Uncle dressed hurriedly and started down the stairs outside the guest room.
 As he approached the landing, his foot slipped.
-Reaching wildly for support, he grabbed the nearest object, which happened to be the beautiful electric brass candelabra mounted on the stairwell wall.
+Reaching wildly for support, he grabbed the nearest object, which happened to be a beautiful, electric, brass candelabra mounted on the stairwell wall.
 The fixture was hissing and smoking as he ripped it from the

 “Are you hurt?” his hostess cried as she rushed to Uncle’s side.

-With that, he quickly walked out the door and, at the end of the walk, turned and said to his hostess with deep reverence, “Twinkie had a Christian burial.”
+With that, he quickly walked out the front door and, at the end of the walk, turned and said to his hostess with deep reverence, “Twinkie had a Christian burial.”